taneishi/pssp-3cnn-gru/README.md

-# Example datasets of Protein Secondary Structure Prediction
+# Datasets for Protein Secondary Structure Prediction

 Protein secondary structure prediction datasets, CullPDB5926 and CB513, and simple implementation in PyTorch.